By Jon Kolko

 - How can we show the relationship between the quality of an exploration and the quality of the constraints that emerge from that exploration?

-- How can we teach designers who are emerging from short bootcamp programs, without the benefit of years of deep master/apprentice style of learning, to better create constraints during their creative process?
+- How can we teach designers who are emerging from short bootcamp programs, without the benefit of years master/apprentice-style learning, to better create constraints during their design process?

-- How can we make time at work for the creation of constraints, which is typically a personal and reflective process, in a context that celebrates collaborative work?
+- How can we make time at work for the creation of constraints, which is typically a personal and reflective process, in a context that celebrates collaboration?

 And, more theoretically, I encourage design leaders to begin to consider these disciplinary questions:

-- What’s the role of critique in investigating, establishing, and tearing down constraints, and how does the delayed nature of a critique experience impact the quality of those new constraints?
+- What’s the role of critique in investigating, establishing, and tearing down constraints, and how does the delayed nature of a critique experience impact the quality of new iterations?